 1. Hide breakfast

 Let the kids sleep in while you prepare breakfast.
 Whatever you fix, put it in a cooler along with utensils and hide it where you want everyone to eat.
-You could eat in the bathtub, the family room, under the dining room table with a blanket thrown over to make _1_Bordom_Busters_hide_breakfasta tent, your bedroom or in the garage (don’t eat in the car, you do that enough already).
+You could eat in the bathtub, the family room, under the dining room table with a blanket thrown over to make a tent, your bedroom or in the garage (don’t eat in the car, you do that enough already).

 Or you could eat outside someplace.
 Put a note at the table where you always eat that says: “Find breakfast.”
 (You could give some hints.)
 When they wake